splunk/splunk-bunyan-logger/README.md

-# Splunk Event Collector Stream for Bunyan (beta)
+# Splunk HTTP Event Collector Stream for Bunyan (beta)

 #### Version 0.8.0

-This project provides a stream for Splunk's Event Collector to be used with [Bunyan](https://www.npmjs.com/package/bunyan).
+This project provides a stream for Splunk's HTTP Event Collector to be used with [Bunyan](https://www.npmjs.com/package/bunyan).

 ## Requirements